Gaetz/docs.monogame.github.io/articles/tutorials/building_3d_games/04_shoot_projectiles/index.md

 }
 ```

-Same as before, we do not need to use the ``Entity``'s ``Load`` or ``Draw`` function.
+Same as before, we do not need to use the `Entity`'s `Load` or `Draw` function.

 ## The projectile

 Our projectile will be a simple cube.
-Add the *Cube.fbx* file in MGCB.
+Add the *Cube.fbx* file to the MGCB.

 ### The projectile class

-Now you will create the *Projectile.cs* file. ``Projectile`` will inherit from the ``Entity`` class.
+Now create the *Projectile.cs* file. `Projectile` will inherit from the `Entity` class.

 The projectile will borrow its direction and its position from its shooter.
-It will have a constant speed and a bool variable to tell if the projectile is issued from the player or from an enemy.
+It will have a constant speed and a bool variable to indicate whether the projectile was fired by the player or by an enemy.

 ```csharp
 class Projectile : Entity